 (PROTESTANT REFORMATION to 1600 – continued)

-Henry VIII believed he was competent enough in theology to head the Church of England and he made himself the "Supreme Head in Earth of the Church of England."
-He stayed with Catholic doctrine and ceremony.
-And he accompanied his takeover with the Treasons Act, which made it high treason, punishable by death, to refuse to acknowledge the King as head of the Church of England.
+Henry stayed with Catholic doctrine and ceremony.
+In 1534, the Parliament of England accommodated him with the Treasons Act, which made it high treason, punishable by death, to refuse to acknowledge the King as head of the Church of England.
 His old friend Thomas More, another of Europe’s famous humanist scholars, refused to sign the document that made Henry head of the Church of England, and Henry had More beheaded.

-Henry executed various Catholics and Protestants, and among those he sentenced to death was the gifted linguist William Tyndale.
+Henry executed various Catholics and Protestants, and among them, on October 6, 1536, was the gifted linguist William Tyndale.
 Tyndale, in addition to creating the Bible into modern English and gaining the wrath of the Catholic Church, had gained the wrath of Henry regarding his marriages.
 Tyndale was tied to a stake and, given his popularity, he was strangled as an act of mercy before being set afire.
 He is said to have regained consciousness and to have uttered the final words: "Oh Lord, open the King of England's eyes."

 Copyright © 2003-2015 by Frank E. Smitha.
 All rights reserved.